NextronSystems/asgard-manual/changelog/log2.rst

   - Enhanced the Sigma False Positive Filters Builder to support more complex conditions, including filter groups with configurable AND/OR logic both at the group and individual filter level
   - Added functionality for users to add or remove custom tags to Sigma rules, which are dynamically appended to the rules when transmitted to endpoints
   - Agents now remove a broader set of outdated THOR versions to reclaim disk space
+  - New ``Resolve Duplicate Assets`` feature that deletes all detected duplicates at once so endpoints reconnect as new assets and each will get its own authentication token

 ----